 The situation continues to change and we will adapt , but our aim is to continue to provide the best possible veterinary care despite the current difficult circumstances .

 Can I come into the practice with my pet

-Please be aware , when you visit the practice , you will be asked to stay in your car and phone to let us know you have arrived.
+Please be aware, when you visit the practice, you will be asked to stay in your car.
 The vet or nurse will call you and discuss the reason for the visit, and will then collect the pet from the car.
-Once an examination and treatment is completed the vet will call you again to discuss everything and return the pet to your car.
+Once an examination and treatment is completed the vet will call you again to discuss everything, take payment and return the pet to your car.